Blisters often heal on their own within a week. They can be painful while they heal, but you will not usually need to see a GP.

 do not wear the shoes or use the equipment that caused your blister until it heals

 To protect your blister from becoming infected, a pharmacist can recommend a plaster or dressing to cover it while it heals.

-A hydrocolloid dressing can help reduce pain and speed up healing.
+A hydrocolloid dressing (a moist dressing) can protect the blister, help reduce pain and speed up healing.